 6. Enter the provided encryption key

 There are several restrictions for filenames and file paths.
-Check out the restrictions here (step 8).
+Pay attention to the 8th step there.

 For data upload, synchronization and backup we will use MSP360 Backup.
-You can download a 15-day fully functioning trial here.
+You can download a 15-day fully functioning trial to test it yourself.

 Note that filename encryption must not be used for data backup to Backblaze B2 Fireball